Juniperus chinensis 'Spartan'

 A tall evergreen shrub with a narrow pyramidal habit of growth; sharp needle-like deep green foliage and interesting blue berries, great for articulation in the home landscape, makes a wonderful tall screen or hedge planted in rows; best in full sun

-Spartan Juniper has emerald green foliage.
-The scale-like leaves remain emerald green throughout the winter.
-The flowers are not ornamentally significant.
+Spartan Juniper is a dwarf conifer which is primarily valued in the landscape for its rigidly columnar form.
+It has emerald green evergreen foliage.
+The scale-like sprays of foliage remain emerald green throughout the winter.
 It produces powder blue berries from late spring to late winter.

 Spartan Juniper is a multi-stemmed evergreen shrub with a narrowly upright and columnar growth habit.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.

 This is a relatively low maintenance shrub, and is best pruned in late winter once the threat of extreme cold has passed.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Spartan Juniper is recommended for the following landscape applications;

 - Vertical Accent

 Spartan Juniper will grow to be about 15 feet tall at maturity, with a spread of 5 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 30 years.